Welcome to Year 1

 Useful Information

-• Reading diaries should be in school every day.
+- Reading diaries should be in school every day.
 Please ensure that you sign the reading record every time your child reads.
 Books are changed weekly on a Friday.
-If your child’s book is not in school it will not be changed.
-There is an information sheets about the Read, Write Inc books stuck in the front of your child’s reading diary.
+If your child’s book is not in school, it will not be changed.
+An information sheet about the Read, Write Inc books your child brings home can be found in their reading diary.
 You should hear your child read at least 3 times each week.

 Homework